cocos/cocos-docs/en/ui-system/components/editor/slider.md

 @ccclass("example")
 export class example extends Component {

-    onLoad(){
+    onLoad () {
         const sliderEventHandler = new EventHandler();
-        // This Node is the node to which your event processing code component belongs sliderEventHandler.target = this.node;
+        // This Node is the node to which your event processing script component belongs sliderEventHandler.target = this.node;
         // This is the script class name sliderEventHandler.component = 'example';